jbelien/openstreetmap-calendar-widget/README.md

 widget.display();
 ```

-All parameters described for WidgetList are also available for WidgetMap (filter, limit, past, ...).
+All parameters described for WidgetList are also available for WidgetMap (filter, limit, past, locales, ...).

 ### Classes